tidymodels/tidymodels.org/learn/work/efficient-grid-search/index.html.md

 To evaluate these candidates, we could just loop through each row, train a pipeline with that row’s candidate values, predictor a holdout set, and then compute a performance statistic.
 What does “train a pipeline” mean though?
-For the first candidate, it means
+For the first candidate, there are two separate estimations:

-- Carry out the UMAP estimation process on the training set using a single nearest neighbor.
+- Carry out the UMAP **estimation** process on the training set using a single nearest neighbor.
 - Apply UMAP to the training set and save the transformed data.
-- Estimate a random forest model with $m_{try} = 1$ using the transformed training set.
+- **Estimate a** random forest model with $m_{try} = 1$ using the transformed training set.

-The first and third steps are two separate estimations.

-The remaining tasks are to
+After this, the remaining tasks are to:

 - Apply UMAP to the holdout data.
 - Predict the holdout data with the fitted random forest model.
-- Compute the performance statistic of interest (e.g., $R^2$, accuracy, RMSE, etc.)
+- Compute the performance statistic of interest (e.g., $R^2$ , accuracy, RMSE, etc.)

 For the second candidate, the process is exactly the same _except_ that the random forest model uses $m_{try} = 50$ instead of $m_{try} = 1$.